SVDDChallenge/CtrSVDD_Utils/README.md

 This metadata list is designed to be of similar format as ASVspoof2019LA.
 With small modifications, you should be able to get existing ASVspoof2019LA dataloaders up and running quickly.

 ## Generating the full dataset
-SVDD Challenge 2024 Training and Development Dataset is provided under CC NC-BY 4.0 license ([Read legal code](https://creativecommons.org/licenses/by-nc/4.0/legalcode)) while some of our bonafide utterances are issued under more restrictive licenses.
+SVDD Challenge 2024 Training and Development Dataset is provided under BY-NC-ND 4.0 license ([Read legal code](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode.en)) while some of our bonafide utterances are issued under more restrictive licenses.
 In accordance to this issue, although our provided metadata (`train.txt` and `dev.txt`) contains all entries, our provided audio files (`train_set.zip` and `dev_set.zip`) do not.

 Therefore, participants need to download [Oniku](http://onikuru.info/db-download/), [Ofuton](https://sites.google.com/view/oftn-utagoedb/%E3%83%9B%E3%83%BC%E3%83%A0), [Kiritan](https://zunko.jp/kiridev/login.php) and [JVS-MuSiC](https://sites.google.com/site/shinnosuketakamichi/research-topics/jvs_music) themselves.